pasindu2001-SW/LibraryManagementSystem/README.md

 # Library Management System

 ## Overview
-The Library Management System is a software application designed to help manage library operations efficiently.
-It supports both library administrators (staff) and members, providing features for managing books, members, reservations, and loan transactions.
-The system is divided into two main interfaces: **Admin Dashboard** and **Member Dashboard**, allowing users to interact with the library based on their roles.
+The Library Management System is a software solution designed to simplify and optimize library operations.
+It serves both library administrators (staff) and members, offering features to manage books, user accounts, reservations, and loan processes.
+The system includes two dedicated interfaces: the Admin Dashboard for staff and the Member Dashboard for library users, ensuring role-specific functionality.

 ## What It Does
 1. For Members: